Smith-TVDSB/ICS2O-U2S1E1/README.md

-# Template for Python Exercises
+# Unit 2 - Section 1: Exercise 1
 This example project is written in Python, and tested with pytest.

 ### The assignment